2007 East Timorese parliamentary election

-Parliamentary elections were held in East Timor on 30 June 2007.
-The new composition of East Timor's national parliament (Parlamento Nacional de Timor-Leste) was determined by the country's population.
+Parliamentary elections were held in Timor-Leste on 30 June 2007.
+The new composition of Timor-Leste's national parliament was determined by the country's population.
 529,198 voters were entitled to vote, 708 polling stations were ready.

 As a result, 65 MPs sat in the new parliament for the next five years.
 Although a narrow plurality was achieved by Fretilin, a coalition involving the next three largest groups formed a government.
 New Prime Minister Xanana Gusmão (who was the nation's President until May 2007) of the National Congress for Timorese Reconstruction (CNRT) was sworn in on 8 August 2007; Fernando de Araújo of the Democratic Party became President of the National Parliament.

 Background

-At the time of the parliamentary elections, East Timor was the poorest country in Asia, with 41% of the population below the poverty line ($0.55 per day).
-East Timor also ranked 142nd in the Human Development Index in 2006.
+At the time of the parliamentary elections, Timor-Leste was the poorest country in Asia, with 41% of the population below the poverty line ($0.55 per day).
+Timor-Leste also ranked 142nd in the Human Development Index in 2006.
 The rich oil and gas deposits south of Timor are yet to be exploited.
 A treaty has been concluded with Australia on the sharing of the deposits.